funfunchen/funfunchen.github.io/pages/rareGWAMA_page.md

 # The showcase for rareGWAMA

 **Project description:**
 rareGWAMA is powerful and flexible to many tests.
-But meanwhile it needs different information for different test.
-So here we will give you some examples for the *Conditional Single Variant Tests* and the *Gene Based Tests* in real life scenarios.
+But meanwhile, it needs different information for a different test.
+So here we will give you some examples for the *Conditional Single Variant Tests* and the *Gene Based Tests* in real-life scenarios.

 ## 1. the Conditional Single Variant Tests